Raagh/angular-karma_test-explorer/README.md

 This project is in early stages of development.
 If you find a bug or think that a feature is missing and is not in the backlog please report it.
-If you wanna help out please read the [Contribution guidelines for this project](.github/CONTRIBUTING.md).
+If you wanna help out please read the [contribution guidelines for this project](.github/CONTRIBUTING.md).

 ### VERSION/UPDATE PROBLEM